 Just ahead, follow the Five Ponds Loop as it turns right onto a footpath, leaving the road and rejoining the Crossover Trail.
 The footpath soon ends at a T-intersection with the woods road just south of Weyble Pond.
 Follow the pink-on-white and white blazes as they turn right, rejoining the road, and follow the road around the southern end of the pond.
 In a short distance, the Crossover Trail leaves to the right.
-Just ahead, a rock ledge on the left, below the road, offers a view over Weyble Pond (the level of this pond is also currently very low).
+Just ahead, a rock ledge on the left, below the road, offers a view over Weyble Pond.

 Continue to follow the Five Ponds Loop as it heads north on the woods road.
 The trail turns left at the next intersection, then bears right at the following intersection.
 About half a mile from Weyble Pond, the Five Ponds Loop turns left, leaving the woods road, and heads downhill.
 It immediately reaches a T-intersection, where it briefly turns left onto a woods road, then turns right and continues to descend on a footpath.

 At the base of the descent, the Five Ponds Loop crosses a woods road, turns right, then immediately rejoins the woods road.
 It now passes between the two Glasmere Ponds, with good views over the northern pond.
 The trail goes around a gate and reaches an intersection with another woods road.
 It turns left and follows the road for 100 feet, then turns right onto a footpath and begins a steady climb of Mt.
 Defiance on switchbacks.